-Y. Liu, BED, said that she would be reviewing the McNeil September 30, 2023, calendar year-to-date, total expenses, against the budget.
-The total McNeil expenses on the calendar year-to-date budget through September 30, 2023, was \$19,266,374.
+Y. Liu, BED, said that she would be reviewing the McNeil September 30, 2023, calendar yearto- date, total expenses, against the budget.
+The total McNeil expenses on the calendar yearto- date budget through September 30, 2023, was \$19,266,374.
 The year-to-date budget was underspent by \$6,353,206.
 There were favorable variances in all expense categories.
 The notable favorable variance is fuel expense which was underspent by \$4,580,036.
 This is due to McNeil producing less because of economics and the fall outage.
 The expenses will continue to be monitored.
-There were favorable variances in all expense categories.